Maximal amenable MASAs of radial type in the free group factors: Introduction

 With the above notations, we have $A(t) \subset N \subset M$ with the properties stated in the theorem being satisfied in $N$: the abelian von Neumann algebras $A(t), t\in \ell^2_*$, are maximal amenable in $N$ and the space of intertwiners in $N$ between any two of them is equal to $0$, unless the corresponding $t\in \ell^2_*$ are proportional.

 Thus, in order to prove the theorem, all we need is to ``lift'' these properties from $N$ to $M$.
-To prove that $A(t)$'s are non-intertwinable in $M$ as well, we'll need an absorption result from \cite[Theorem 1.1]{AJS05}.
+To prove that $A(t)$'s are non-intertwinable in $M$ as well, we'll need the absorption result from \cite{IPP05}.